mahmudurmahid/individual-full-stack-project/README.md

 ---

-### **Future Development**

-For future versions of MusicMatch, the following features will enhance its database schema and security:

-1. **Payment Integration**:
-   - Adding support for secure payment gateways (e.g., Stripe or PayPal) to process event ticket purchases.
-2. **Feedback System**:
-   - Users will be able to leave reviews for events and organizers.
-3. **Enhanced User Authentication**:
-   - Integration with social login options (e.g., Google or Facebook) via Django AllAuth.
-4. **Advanced Search Filters**:
-   - Adding search options for events based on `music_genre`, `venue`, or `date`.

----

 ## **User View - Registered/Unregistered**

 MusicMatch has been designed to offer a seamless experience for both registered and unregistered users.
 The following breakdown outlines the features accessible to each user type: